ajain26bu/Budget-App/README.md

 Update your incomes and expenses

-Get a total budget and also the percentage of all expenses spent
+Get a total budget and also the percentage of all expenses spent with a really cool UI